jarus/fabric-gunicorn/README.rst

 Befor you can start a gunicorn process on your server you must set the gunicorn_wsgi_app env variable.
 Edit your fabfile.py and add something like: ``env.gunicorn_wsgi_app = 'hello.wsgi:app'``.
 The default workdir is the home directory of the connected user.
 You can also change this path with the env variable ``env.remote_workdir``.

-Normaly you shoudl now able to run ``fab gunicorn.start`` and the gunicorn server shoudl start on your remote machine.
+Normaly you should now able to run ``fab gunicorn.start`` and the gunicorn server should start on your remote machine.
 Gunicorn must be installed.
+Your wsgi app is now avaiable under ``http://127.0.0.1:8000``.

 Configuration
 -------------